Saturday, November 12, 2011

 1990: Two releases, two #1's for Mariah Carey as "Love Takes Time" was the new #1 song.

-1997: Tommy Tedesco, session guitarist for Elvis Presley and the Beach Boys, died at the age of 67.
+1997: Tommy Tedesco, session guitarist for Elvis Presley and the Beach Boys, died of lung cancer in Northridge, California at the age of 67.

-2002: Johnny Griffith, keyboard player with the Motown house band who played on Marvin Gaye's "I Heard It Through the Grapevine" among others, died.
+2002: Johnny Griffith, keyboard player with the Motown house band which played on Marvin Gaye's "I Heard It Through The Grapevine" among others, died of a heart attack at age 66 in Detroit, Michigan.

 2002: Westlife picked up their 11th #1 song in the U.K. with "Unbreakable".